-The downside is for new owners entering the FHL industry after 2025 and for existing owners setting up new properties.
-They will no longer be able to claim capital allowances on these assets.
+The downside is, after 2025 new owners entering the FHL industry, and existing owners setting up new properties, will no longer be able to claim capital allowances on the initial purchase of these assets.

 "If I bought a new property after 2025 and moved the furniture from my existing holiday let to the new one, can I claim tax relief on replacing the furniture in the existing property?"